LORNeer/MC-Server-Rules/Rules-EN.md

 2.2 Players that are not interested in working/playing together
 should build their homes with reasonable distance from one another.
 2.3 Trees do not need to be replanted, but trees have to be completely mined.
-2.4 Creeper holes have to be filled.
-2.5 Farms that obviously belong to a player need to be replanted.
+2.4 Farms that obviously belong to a player need to be replanted.
-2.6 Pets that obviously belong to a player are not to be killed.
+2.5 Animals that obviously belong to a player are not to be killed.
-2.7 Hostile mobs that were summoned/brought by a player are to be killed by that player as fast as possible.
+2.6 Hostile mobs that were summoned/brought by a player are to be killed by that player as fast as possible.
 Any damage done by those mobs to other players belongings need to be fixed by the player that summoned them.

 ## 3 Farms/Redstone Contraptions
 3.1 All Farms/Redstone Contraptions are allowed, as long as they are not forbidden by the following rules.
 3.2 Farms/Redstone Contraptions that lead to severe lags or destroy the playing experience of other players are forbidden.
-This include chunk banners and lag machines.
+This includes chunk banners and lag machines.
 3.3 Farms/Redstone Contraptions that need a lot of performance and/or are used for special items should
 (if possible) be built for/with the community.
-3.4 AFK Farms/Redstone Contraptions are allowed, as long as rules 1.6 and 3.1 are not broken.
+3.4 AFK Farms/Redstone Contraptions are allowed, as long as rules 1.8 and 3.1 are not broken.

 ## 4 Building Rules
-4.1 All buildings should either serve the purpose of beautifying the landscape or some important functionality.
+4.1 All buildings should either serve the purpose of beautifying the landscape or some other important functionality.
 4.2 There is no maximum build height or a limitation to the size of a building as long as rule 4.1 is not broken.
 4.3 Unfinished buildings that have not been continued for a while (and are ugly) will be removed after a warning.

 ## 5 The End
 The first time entering the End and the first fight against the Ender Dragon is going to be a planned community event.
-This will most likely happen within the first week of server launch (minimum wait time 72 hours after launch) at a time
+This will most likely happen within the first two weeks of the server launch at a time
-where most players (that want to participate) have time (most likely the weekend).
+where most players (that want to participate) are available (most likely the weekend).
 The date will be set as a discord
 event in the discord channel a few days before.
 Finding the stronghold and filling the portal is of course
 allowed beforehand.